umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

   * The upgrader will take care of updating all other web.config’s (in all other folders, for example, the `Views` and `App_Plugins` folders) to have the correct settings
   * For general ASP.NET MVC 5 upgrade details see: [https://www.asp.net/mvc/overview/releases/how-to-upgrade-an-aspnet-mvc-4-and-web-api-project-to-aspnet-mvc-5-and-web-api-2](https://www.asp.net/mvc/overview/releases/how-to-upgrade-an-aspnet-mvc-4-and-web-api-project-to-aspnet-mvc-5-and-web-api-2)
 * It is not required that you merge the changes for the Examine index paths in the ExamineIndex.config file.
 However, if you do, your indexes will be rebuilt on startup because Examine will detect that they don’t exist at the new location.
-* It's highly recommended to clear browser cache - the ClientDependency version is automatically bumped during install which should force browser cache to refresh, however in some edge cases this might not be enough.
+* It's highly recommended to clear the browser cache - the ClientDependency version is automatically bumped during installation which should force the browser cache to refresh, however in some edge cases this might not be enough.

 Follow the **[upgrade guide for Umbraco 7](minor-upgrades-for-umbraco-7.md)** to complete the upgrade.